SidneyMerovingian/All-tech-All-surveyed-Initialization/README.md

 6. "Reclaim Wasteland" --- Add 1 more tile to your planet.
 7. "Everybody Loves Us" --- Make other civilizations friendlier.
 8. "Become Fallen Empire" --- Change your country type.
+9. "Abandon Planet" --- Kill all the population and remove all the buildings on the planet.
+10. "Automatic Fleet Production" --- You will recieve a free fleet every year.
+11. "Automatic Species Purge" --- Replace all the alien species within your border with your own species every month.

+New Policies:
+1. "A&AI Edicts" --- Enable or disable all the edicts provided by this mod.

 New Buildings:
-1. 3 Fallen Empire production buildings (can be upgraded to level 3)
+1. 3 Fallen Empire production buildings ( can be upgraded to level 3 )
-2. Zanaam Obelisk (can be upgraded to level 3)
+2. Zanaam Obelisk ( can be upgraded to level 3 )
-3. Extradimensional Monolith (produce rare resources, can be upgraded to level 3)
+3. Extradimensional Monolith ( produce rare resources, can be upgraded to level 3 )
-4. Fallen Empire tachyon lance orbital station(Spaceport Module)
+4. Fallen Empire tachyon lance orbital station( Spaceport Module )
-5. Towers of Heaven( produce influence, can be upgraded to level 3)
+5. Towers of Heaven( produce influence, can be upgraded to level 3 )

 New Ships (buildable):
 1. Dreadnout
 2. Enclave Station
-3. System Construction Station(Spawns a system after being disbanded)
+3. System Construction Station( Spawns a system after being disbanded )
 4. Titan

 New Weapon:
 1. Titan Laser
-2. Tachyon Prism(Insanely fast iridescent Tachyon Lance deals less damage per hit)
+2. Tachyon Prism( Insanely fast iridescent Tachyon Lance deals less damage per hit )
+3. Anthelion( Iridescent Titan Laser , more powerful than the original Titan Laser )

 New Megastructures:
 1. "Artificial Paradise" --- A megastructure which is designed to change any rocky planet into a gaia world. ,